 (105 ILCS 5/10-22.39)

 (a) To conduct in-service training programs for teachers.

 (b) In addition to

 other topics at in-service training

-other school personnel who work with pupils in grades 7 through 12 shall be
+programs, at least once every 2 years, licensed school personnel and administrators who work with pupils in kindergarten through grade 12 shall be

 (c) School guidance counselors, nurses, teachers and other school personnel